 “I wore mom’s wedding ring on my little finger for a few weeks after she died,” I told them.
 “I liked having it there, knowing I was wearing something that she’d worn for so long.
 Almost thirty years, to all the places we’ve been as kids.
 The amazing part is she kept dad’s wedding ring, too.”
 I laughed.
 “Instead of chucking it out, she saved it.”
 I’d wound up with both rings by default.
 Nobody else had wanted them.
 “That was mom, that generosity of spirit.”
 I’d wanted to reinforce the point before we sat around my dad’s house and parceled everything out.
 It was easy for the most well-intentioned people, myself included, to get grabby when it came to free stuff.
 I had no idea what emotions or feelings the process might dredge up.
 I wanted to channel my mom as much as possible that whole weekend.

 “One time,” I continued, “Steve, Chris, and I were at Zuma beach with dad.
 He’d gone off someplace.
 I think I was seven or eight.
-It was super early in the morning, nobody on the beach, just one guy driving a tractor up and down the sand picking up trash.”
+It was super early in the morning, and there was nobody on the beach.
+Just one guy driving a tractor up and down the sand picking up trash.”
 My brothers smiled.
 They knew the story.
 I wasn’t sure who else did.
 “The tractor had this big roller on the back covered with steel spikes.
-The roller ran across the bottom of the tractor and spun around”—I imitated the motion with my hand—“stabbing paper and cans, whatever people had left on the beach the day before.
+The roller ran across the bottom of the tractor and spun around”—I imitated the motion with my hands—“stabbing paper and cans, whatever people had left on the beach the day before.
 A metal bar hung off the back of the tractor, directly over the spikes.”

 I let that sink in.
 “Someone,” I said, looking at Steve, “had the idea to hang off the bar and let the tractor drag us across the sand.
 If any one of us had slipped, we would have fallen right onto those spikes.”